msilvanat/msilvanat/README.md

-### Hi there 👋 I'm Silvana, a Software Fullstack Developer 💻 from Argentina.
+### Hi there 👋 I'm Silvana, a Software Fullstack Developer and QA Analyst 💻 from Argentina.
 I'm a versatile person, willing to face new challenges and get out of my comfort zone.
 I look for challenges that test my skills in order to improve myself.

 ⚡ Tech Stack